novius/laravel-linkable/README.md

     // Laravel Linkable will autoload all Model using Linkable trait in this directory 'autoload_models_in' => app_path('Models'),

-    // The guard name to preview model, without using the preview token 'guard_preview' => null,
+    // The guard name to preview a model without using the preview token 'guard_preview' => null,

     /*